Martinborough: Education

+as Wharekaka School, became Waihinga School, then in 1898 Martinborough School.
+By 1921 it was Martinborough District High School, and when that merged with other district high schools to form Kuranui College in 1960, it became Martinborough School again.

 The nearest high school is Kuranui College.

 The international cooking school Le Cordon Bleu and UCOL considered establishing a campus in Martinborough by 2009.
 They eventually opted to open a campus in Wellington instead, disappointing locals who were hoping it would provide an economic boost to the town.